D2-mods/The-Workshop-Kitpack/README.md

 Level: 5
 Range: Special
 Duration: Permanent
 Casting Time: 5
 Area of Effect: 1 party member
 Saving Throw: Special

-Upon casting this spell, the caster restores a fallen creature back to a sliver of health.
+This spell will restore a fallen creature back to a sliver of health.
 The target can be of any race and must be a member of the party.
 To use this spell, cast it on the dead character's portrait.

-Note that the body of the person must be whole, otherwise missing parts are still missing when the person is brought back to life.
-The person has but 1 Hit Point when raised and must regain the rest by natural healing or curative magic.
+When cast on a living creature, the spell will cure any form of hold, paralysis, feeblemind, sleep, stun, and intoxication.
+Any cursed items or effects are also removed.

 ---